We are registered as a sponsor under two categories within the Temporary Work route:

 HR will also need a copy of the applicant's passport, their email address and their postal address.

-You will require an ATAS certificate if you need to obtain a Temporary Work - Government Authorised Exchange Visa and are intending to research at postgraduate level in certain sensitive subjects e.g. visiting academics/researchers.
-Please visit our ATAS webpages for further information.
+Applicants will require an ATAS certificate if they need to obtain a Temporary Work − Government Authorised Exchange Visa and are intending to research at postgraduate level in certain sensitive subjects (for example academics and researchers).
+Please visit our ATAS webpages for more information.

-The Staff Immigration Team will not issue you with a CoS until they have received formal confirmation from the Foreign, Commonwealth & Development Office (FCDO) that your ATAS application has been approved.
+The Staff Immigration Team will let the applicant know if they need to apply for an ATAS Certificate.
+They will advise them of their SOC code, academic subject (CAH3) code and provide them with the research statement from their line manager or host.
+The Staff Immigration Team will not issue a CoS until they have received formal confirmation from the Foreign, Commonwealth & Development Office (FCDO) that an ATAS application has been approved.

-Sponsorship under this route may be available for individuals coming to the UK as an actor, dancer, musician or film-crew member.
+Sponsorship under this route may be available for those coming to the UK as an actor, dancer, musician or film-crew member.